top of page

 Weather/Climate: Guatemala boasts a diverse climate due to its varying landscapes, from tropical lowlands to mountainous regions.
 Generally, the weather is divided into two main seasons: the dry season (November to April) and the rainy season (May to October).
 However, temperatures can vary significantly depending on altitude.
 Be prepared for hot and humid weather in the lowlands, while mountainous areas can be cooler, especially at night.

-Language: Spanish is the official language of Guatemala, so it's helpful to know some basic phrases if you're not fluent.
+Language: Spanish is the official language of Guatemala, so it's helpful to know some basic phrases even if you're not fluent.
 However, in tourist areas, you'll often find people who speak English, especially in hotels, restaurants, and tour agencies.

 Safety: Guatemala, like any country, has its safety concerns, but with proper precautions, you can have a safe and enjoyable trip.
 Stick to well-travelled tourist areas, avoid walking alone at night, and be cautious of pickpockets, especially in crowded places.
 It's also wise to research specific safety tips for the areas you plan to visit and stay updated on current travel advisories.